jsonFox/resume-generator/README.md

 1. Remove the `.EXAMPLE` extension from `resume.json.EXAMPLE` in the `/resume` folder
 2. Modify `resume.json` with your information
-3. Run the build command, your LaTeX and PDF files will be output in the `/dist` folder
+3. Run the generate command, your LaTeX and PDF files will be output in the `/dist` folder

 ```
 npm run build